 People wanting to learn to code in Wilmington can take advantage of coding bootcamp Zip Code Wilmington which opened its doors in September 2015.
 And national women’s coding organization Girl Develop It has a chapter in Wilmington, offering short courses and information sessions.

 San Diego is home to the largest concentration of military in the world.
 The defense industry represents one out of every four jobs with a heavy emphasis on robotics, and cyber security.
 San Diego has a thriving tourism industry as well as a healthy ecosystem of tech startups.
 Web development jobs are definitely on the rise in the area.
 Startups like education software CourseKey, 3D printing software AstroPrint, stock trading app SPARK Finance, data analytics service sensemetrics, and many more are looking for talent capable of filling positions in software engineering.

-San Diego coding bootcamps include LEARN Academy, Origin Code Academy, and Dev Bootcamp.
+San Diego coding bootcamps include LEARN Academy and Origin Code Academy.

 Charlotte may make you think of NASCAR and the Panthers, but it’s always had a thriving and changing economy.
 In the 1800s, North Carolina was known for its textile production, but as production was moved overseas, these closed down to make way for finance and tech companies.
 Charlotte is now the second largest banking center in the US after New York City, home to the corporate headquarters of Bank of America, the Wells Fargo East Coast headquarters, and other financial institutions.